Application Process

 Joining the Nursery

 Most children join Blackheath Prep in the Nursery.
 Children join us in the intake following their third birthday.
 We have two Nursery intakes, one in January and one in September.
-The mandatory Nursery day runs from 8.30am until 3.35pm, with an optional late stay up until 6pm (charges apply).
+The mandatory Nursery day runs from 8.30am until 3.35pm, with an optional late stay which runs until 6pm (charges apply).

-If your child’s birthday falls between 1 September and 31 August your child is eligible for entry in September.
+If your child’s birthday falls between 1 September and 31 August your child is eligible for entry in September into our two Nursery classes, NB and NP.

 Joining at 7+